Government Accountability Project of Asheville

 Meetings this Week

-• Week of 4/13/26
+• Week of 6/1/26

-The Buncombe County Commission meets this Tuesday, April 21st, 2026 at 3 pm for a briefing and then at 5 pm for their regular meeting.
+The Buncombe County Commission meets this Tuesday, June 2nd, 2026 at 3 pm for a briefing and then at 5 pm for their regular meeting.
 Both meetings will take place at 200 College Street in downtown Asheville: the briefing will take place in the First Floor Conference Room, and the regular meeting in the Commission Chambers on the Third Floor.
-You can watch the meetings online via Buncombe County's Facebook page.
+You can attend the meetings in person or watch them online via Buncombe County's Facebook page.
 The full agenda for the briefing can be found here and for the regular meeting here